 - Outcomes at GSCE & A Level

-- High levels of engagement measured in Attitude to Learning (ATL) grades
+- High levels of engagement measured in Progress and Learning Behaviour grades

 - Participation in enrichment and extra-curricular activities as captured in Pledge Passport